DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

               - Disadvantage is that if the key stream is reused (keystream reuse), it can compromise security, as it makes the cipher vulnerable to attacks.
 Ensuring that the same key stream is not reused is critical and can complicate key management.
           - 🥑Synchronous Stream Cipher: The key stream is generated independently of the plaintext and ciphertext, based solely on the key and possibly an initialization vector (IV).
           - 🥑Self-Synchronous Stream Cipher: The key stream is dependent on the previous bits of the ciphertext, meaning it can recover synchronization even if some bits are lost or corrupted during transmission.
     - 🔴**Hybrid encryption system**: a system that uses both symmetric and asymmetric encryption.
+    - 🍳Pretty Good Privacy (PGP) is a hybrid cryptosystem that uses the International Data Encryption Algorithm (IDEA), a symmetric block algorithm, to encrypt the data.
+PGP uses a web of trust instead of a traditional Public Key Infrastructure (PKI).
+The commercial version uses the asymmetric algorithms of RSA and the free version uses the Diffie-Hellman key exchange.
+Symmetric algorithms are used to encrypt and protect the confidentiality of data.
-Secure Sockets Layer (SSL) and Transport Layer Security (TLS) use both asymmetric and symmetric encryption to protect data in transit.
+    - 🍳Secure Sockets Layer (SSL) and Transport Layer Security (TLS) use both asymmetric and symmetric encryption to protect data in transit.
 Asymmetric encryption is used to authenticate the Client or Server and securely exchange the symmetric key.
 Symmetric encryption is used to encrypt data after the handshake has taken place.
         - Client sends a Client hello message to the Server
         - Server sends the client a Server hello message encrypted with the private key
         - Client decrypts the message using the public key